-While researching this (I am no scientist) article on Greener Grilling I was surprised to find that there is no clear-cut winner in the charcoal verses propane environmental impact debate.
+While researching this (I am no scientist) article on Greener Grilling.
+I was very surprised to find that there is no clear-cut winner in the charcoal verses propane environmental impact debate.

 The good news for grillers is that grills are only responsible for .001% of the greenhouse gasses emitted by the U.S.A.
-So you can still grill with your preference without to much guilt, however you can improve your impact on the environment by changing what fuel you cook with.
+You can still grill with your preference without to much guilt.
+You can improve your impact on the environment by changing what fuel you cook with.

 Greener Grilling with Charcoal

-Charcoal releases about twice the co2 that propane does, the pro-charcoal people will point to the fact that this is the same co2 that tree absorbed during its lifetime although this is now under debate.
+Charcoal releases about twice the co2 that propane does.
+The pro-charcoal people will point to the fact that this is the same co2 that tree absorbed during its lifetime.
+This point is now under debate.

 Charcoal Not Good

-Briquettes: While all charcoal is made with scrap wood or sawdust, these are made with different binders so it does not burn as clean as it could.
-Charcoal has almost pure carbon, so that all of its heat comes from converting carbon to carbon dioxide.
+Briquettes: While all charcoal is made with scrap wood or sawdust.
+Briquettes are also made with different binders.
+That means it does not burn as clean as it could.
+Because charcoal is almost pure carbon, all of its heat comes from converting carbon to carbon dioxide.

-Natural Lump: While some people consider this carbon neutral they are wrong, they are not taking into consideration how it is made.
-All charcoal has to be burned in a low oxygen environment, most likely with natural gas.
+Natural Lump: While some people consider this carbon neutral they are wrong.
+Because we need to take into consideration how it is made.
+All charcoal has to be burned in a low oxygen environment, so most likely natural gas is used.
 On the grill it burns much cleaner then briquettes.

 Charcoal Best for Greener Grilling:

-Natural Wood: This is truly carbon neutral, as long as you are not chopping down a tree specifically for cooking and stick to scrap wood.
+Natural Wood: This is truly carbon neutral.
+Assuming you are not chopping down a tree specifically for cooking and stick to scrap wood.
 It also gives your food an excellent smoke flavor.

-Propane: Is not a renewable resource, but it does release about half of the CO2 that burning charcoal does.
+Propane: Is not a renewable resource.
+It does only release about half of the CO2 that burning charcoal will.

-Natural Gas: Burns much cleaner then propane, by burning hydrogen.
+Natural Gas: Burns much cleaner then propane, because it burns hydrogen.
 Most grill manufacturers have natural gas conversions for their grills.
-The only drawback would be getting a plumber to run the gas line and then you couldn’t move your grill.
+The only drawback would be getting a plumber to run the gas line.
+This also means you can not move your grill around.

 Greener Grilling Electric

-If you want to throw electric grills into this debate, you would have to know where the electricity used comes from.
-This would be the clear winner of all greener grilling options if the energy used came from wind turbines or solar cells.
+Let’s throw electric grills into this debate.
+You would have to know where the electricity used comes from.
+This would be the clear winner of all greener grilling options providingthe energy used came from wind turbines or solar cells.

 aka Sultan of Sizzle